croessner/nauthilus-website/docs/about/current-features.md

 - Fully optimized LDAP pooling with idle connections
 - Basic reloading by reloading the configuration file and restarting database connections
 - Nauthilus provides custom namespaces for the Redis cache to dynamically deal with different protocol dependent data
 - Nauthilus support TOTP two-factor authentication.
-Therefor it requires a 3rd-party to manage the TOTP secrets.
-It uses a default of 6 digits with SHA1.
-If you need other options, please open a ticket.
-- Register a user account for TOTP second factor authentication.
+- Register a user account for TOTP second factor authentication (build tag **register2fa**).
 - Lua features to block unwanted authentication requests before talking to database backends.
 - Lua filters to talk to 3rd party endpoints and override the authentication decision.
+This can also be used in conjunction with Dovecot to provide dynamic proxy settings (Dovecot 2.4 and later do not contain the director code anymore).
 - Lua post actions to trigger some work flows after features were triggered (rejecting a request) or doing some other stuff after the request has already been processed.
+- All Lua hooks can use a shared in-memory cache as well as basic Redis support (GET, SET, DEL and EXPIRE).
+- All Lua hooks contain LDAP search functions to incorporate with the LDAP pool, if the LDAP backend is tunred on.

-## Database support
+## Database support aka backends

 - OpenLDAP and Active-Directory support
-- MySQL/MariaDB and PostgreSQL support
 - Lua

 ## Roadmap